tariqajyusuf/fidesdocs/pages/fides/data_mapping/scanners.md

 ![Add a System](../../../public/assets/img/enterprise/systems_add.png)

 To begin, select your discovery method.
-The system discovery process will scan your infrastructure to create a list of all systems available, and then classify each system containing personally identifiably information.
+The system discovery process will scan your infrastructure to create a list of all systems available, and then classify each system containing personally identifiable information.

 ### Authenticate with AWS